 Industry Analysis & Industry Trends

 The Asphalt Manufacturing industry has experienced volatile demand over the past five years.
 As the housing market declined in the wake of the recession, industry manufacturers experienced weakened demand for asphalt products used in construction.
 Nevertheless, government stimulus spending on infrastructure, including roads and highways, provided short-term relief to the industry.
-Revenue is expected to grow in 2015, and profit will spike as falling oil prices lower the cost of petroleum-based inputs used in asphalt manufacturing.
-In the five years to 2015, revenue is expected to continue growing, but will be constrained by fears of a Canadian housing bubble and a slowdown in government spending... purchase to read more
+Revenue is expected to grow in 2016, and profit will spike as falling oil prices lower the cost of petroleum-based inputs used in asphalt manufacturing.
+In the five years to 2021, revenue is expected to slighty contract, constrained by fears of a Canadian housing bubble and a slowdown in government spending... purchase to read more